 Get weather data using the Weather API

-This time, I'm going to create a weather check app using a "Weather API."
+This time, I'd like to try creating a weather checking app using a "weather API".

-Previously, I thought it was necessary to purchase weather information from the Japan Meteorological Agency, but
+I used to think that it was necessary to purchase weather information from the Japan Meteorological Agency, but

 Requirements

-② HTTP communication is based on a previously created one.
+② HTTP communication is reused based on previously created code

-③ Gets weather data for nearby cities from GPS location information.
+③ Obtains weather data for nearby cities from GPS location information

 Rakuten Rapid API

-Rakuten Rapid API is a service that allows you to use and develop APIs with various functions.
+Rakuten Rapid API is a service that allows you to use and develop APIs for various functions.

 Rakuten Rapid API